wilfriedE/LearnIt/README.md

 -----------
 For Design references look at [Bootstrap Material](https://github.com/FezVrasta/bootstrap-material-design#getting-started) & [Bootstrap Elements](http://fezvrasta.github.io/bootstrap-material-design/bootstrap-elements.html)

 Have questions?
-Submit an [issue](https://github.com/wilfriedE/FIRSTMastery/issues/new).
+Submit an [issue](https://github.com/wilfriedE/LearnIt/issues/new).

 Goals and Objectives :
 ---------------------
-- Build the best learning platform for the FIRST community.
-- Make the platform as collaborative and community central as possible.
-- Make the project modular and understandable so anyone can contribute.
-- *become a contributor and introduce your goals...
+* A general purpose tool for crowdsourced learning.

 All Contributions are welcome.